Qaanaaq/Face_Landmark_Link/README.md

-i am a vsual artist, and coding is only an ends to achieve results i need, lot of the code was aided by ChatGPT, some of the code is directly used from https://github.com/JimWest and his MeFaMo, and PyLiveLinkFace
+I am a visual artist, and coding is only an ends to achieve results i need, lot of the code was aided by ChatGPT, some of the code is directly used from https://github.com/JimWest and his MeFaMo, and PyLiveLinkFace

 <a href="https://www.buymeacoffee.com/qaanaaq" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 30px !important;width: 117px !important;" ></a>